elearning-x/certificat-ia/Part_1/1.9/p1_9_1_lab_solutions_logistic_en.md

 ## Logistic Regression

 Perform a logistic regression with `age` as the explanatory variable and `chd` as the binary response variable.
-Store the result in the `reg` object.
+Store the result in the `modele` object.
 Steps:

 1. Perform a summary of the model.